 While lots of people avoid talking about the nature of existence, life and death, and religion and spirituality, those with high existential intelligence love talking about these subjects.

 Howard Gardner, who developed the Theory of Multiple Intelligences, gave the label existential intelligence to people who think philosophically.
-According to Gardener, existential intelligence involves being able to use collective values and intuition to understand others and the world around them.
+According to Gardener, this type of intelligence involves being able to use collective values and intuition to understand others and the world around them.

-In addition, while many people spend a lot of time thinking about the details of life, those with existential intelligence prefer to spend a lot of their time thinking about the bigger picture.
+In addition, while many people spend a lot of time thinking about the details of life, existentially intelligent people prefer to spend a lot of their time thinking about the bigger picture.

 Philosophers, theologians, life coaches and those who work in psychology or spirituality are among those that often show high existential intelligence.

 If you are this kind of person, you probably know it.
 However, you might not understand all that it means to be this kind of thinker.
 In case you are not sure, here are a few signs that you have above-average existential intelligence:

 10 signs your existential intelligence is above average: